InterDigitalInc/AdvantEDGE/docs/setup/env-dev.md

 ----
 ## Node.js - npm

+_:exclamation: **IMPORTANT NOTE** :exclamation:<br>
+Node versions greater than 12.19 currently cause platform and/or system test build errors.<br>
+Npm versions greater than 6.14.13 cause a significant increase in build time.<br>
+We strongly recommend using the versions listed below.<br>_

 We use the _How To Install Using NVM_ method from [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04)

 NVM is the _Node Version Manager (NVM)_ tool used to install Node.js.
 It allows concurrent use of different Node.js installations and simplifies the version upgrade procedure.